-Haider is a Crime Drama film and the next film of Shahid Kapoor and Shradha Kapoor, Directed by one of the great directors of Bollywood, Vishal Bhardwaj.
+Haider is a Crime Drama film and the next film of Shahid Kapoor and Shraddha Kapoor, Directed by one of the great directors of Bollywood, Vishal Bhardwaj.
 Haider is an adaptation of William Shakespeare’s ‘Hamlet‘.
 Haider is the third Film of Vishal Bhardwaj’s Shakespeare trilogy after Maqbool (2003) and Omkara (2006).

 Haider Full Cast and Crew